Privacy Policy

 Advertising

 Plorp shows two kinds of ads.
 Sparing interstitials: only between games (never mid-drop), with a cooldown between them, and none in your very first games.
-And rewarded ads that only play because you chose to tap one (an extra drop in the Sweet Drop bonus round).
+And rewarded ads that only play because you chose to tap one: an extra drop in the Sweet Drop bonus round, or one continue when a run is about to end.
 There are no loot boxes, no gacha, and no energy systems.

 Ads are served by Google AdMob.
 When the app requests an ad, Google receives standard ad-serving data from your device, such as your IP address, device information, and ad interaction data, used to serve and measure ads and to prevent fraud.
 See how Google uses data from apps that use its services and Google's Privacy Policy.